jfitz02/hpc-multibench/README.md

 ## System requirements

-Due to the libraries for parsing the YAML schema, Python >=3.10 is required.
+Due to the libraries for parsing the YAML schema, a Python installation of version greater than 3.10 is required.

 Since this tool uses Slurm to dispatch, the system must have Slurm installed in order to use the `record` functionality to dispatch runs.
 However, it can